Red Light Runners: Analysis of Fatal Crashes at Red Lights

 Why This Study Matters: Preventing Red Light Crashes

-At Dan Daivs Law, we see the irreparable consequences red-light crashes have on the residents of Oklahoma, and we believe the topic requires more attention.
+At Dan Daivs Law, our Oklahoma City personal injury lawyers see the irreparable consequences red-light crashes have on the residents of Oklahoma, and we believe the topic requires more attention.
 According to the National Highway Traffic Safety Administration (NHTSA), red-light running is a form of aggressive driving (defined as when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property”).

 Most of the time, drivers run red lights when they are in a hurry or the signal has just turned red and they have misjudged the timing.
 Red lights can feel like such a pain when we are in a rush to reach our destination, but remember that they are vital in maintaining the flow of traffic and keeping drivers, pedestrians, and cyclists safe on the road.
 Practice the following tips to stay safer on the road: